DHRUVvkdv/RAG-Chatbot-Backend/README.md

 # populate_database.py

 This utility script populates a Chroma vector database with text chunks extracted from PDF documents.
 It's designed for a RAG (Retrieval-Augmented Generation) application.

+# Storage:

+- PineconeDB - Stores the vector embeddings
+- S3 - stores all the PDFs
+- DynamoDB ->
+  -- one table stores all the file names which are processed -- other table stores all the queries ->
+  -- query-id, answer text (response to show to user), create_time, is_complete, query_text (Question), sources (list all of the resources used).
+  - THoughts:
+    -- User stored somewhere where I store how many times/tokens the used so far and tokens/times for the day - not clear how to implement this

+# User Authentication :

+- Thoughts:
+  -- Restrict to only vt.edu OR College (.edu)
+  -- DynamoDB Streams
+  -- Optimizing Data Retrieval: Use a GSI (Global Secondary Index) on user_id and create_time to efficiently retrieve queries for a specific user sorted by time, Use GSIs (Global Secondary Indexes):
+  Create a GSI on the Queries table with CreateTime as the partition key to enable time-based queries across all users.
+  -- Query Statistics: Track the number of queries each user makes and their completion status to generate usage statistics.
+  -- Implement TTL (Time to Live):
+  Use TTL on the DailyUsage table to automatically delete old daily records, saving storage and reducing costs.
+  -- Add a 'UserFeedback' field to the Queries table to store user ratings or comments on responses.
+  -- add two new tables:
+  --- User Table (new):

+          UserID (from Cognito)
+          TotalTokensUsed
+          TotalInteractions
+          LastUsedDate
+          LastQueryID (for quick access to the most recent query)

+--- DailyUsage Table (new):

+      UserID
+      Date
+      TokensUsedToday
+      InteractionsToday

+- Streamlit authenticator
+- AWS Cognito with Streamlit Authentication Libraries will go ahead with AWS Cognito with link to DynamoDB.

 # Challenges: